zapta/apio-wiki-dev/docs/index.md

 ## Testing the design

-The command `apio test` identifies and simulates in batch mode all all the testbenches in the design.
-The command succeeds if all the testbenches complete the simulation and fail if any of them exist a failed assertion with `$fatal`.
+The command `apio test` simulates all the testbenches in batch mode and fails if any of the assertions failed with a call to `$fatal`.

 ```
 work2$ apio test